DeLuks2006/parsELF/README.md

 ## Function List

-- ITOA (decimal, hex)
+- ITOA      - converts num to ASCII (decimal, hex)
-- PRINT
+- PRINT     - prints some text
-- PRINTN
+- PRINTN    - prints some text and a newline
+- PRINTC    - calls print and then printn

 ## About: